mui/material-ui/packages/mui-material-next/migration.md

 So the examples below are interchangeable for these components.

+### Removed focusRipple

+The `focusRipple` prop was removed as ripples are absent in Material You's focused states.

 ### Prevent default on `key-up` and `key-down` events

 If you need to prevent default on a `key-up` and/or `key-down` event, then besides calling `preventDefault` you'll need to set `event.defaultMuiPrevented` to `true` as follows: